FAQ's about MIT Manukau

 What is security and safety like in the evening?

-There are MIT and Auckland Transport security staff based at MIT Manukau as well as CCTV security surveillance.
+There is MIT and Auckland Transport security staff based at MIT Manukau as well as CCTV security surveillance.

 What are the parking and transport options?

 - Car: There are drop-off bays outside MIT Manukau on Davies Avenue and Manukau Station Road.
 MIT student parking is available at the car park outside MIT Manukau.
-Public parking is available at the Ronwood Avenue multi level car park.
+Public parking is available at the Ronwood Avenue multi-level car park.
 Both car parks are pay and display.
-MIT Manukau Car Park parking will be a maximum of $4 per day for students.
-Ronwood Avenue car park will be $4 - $6 per day.
-For special student term rates for Ronwood Avenue car park please ask at the Ask Me Student Services centre at MIT Manukau.
+MIT Manukau carpark prices can be found here.
+Find more information on the Ronwood Ave car park rates here.

 - Bicycle: Cycle parking will be available to store your bicycle free of charge.